saman65/recruiting-test/README.md

 #Purpose of the Code:

 The index.php file represents the main page of a web application.
-It includes HTML, CSS, and PHP code to display a "Hello World!" message, retrieve and display comments from a database and beer information form a webserver through REST, and provide a form for users to submit new comments.
+It includes HTML, CSS, and PHP code to display a "Hello World!" message, the client IP, retrieve and display comments from a database and beer information form a webserver through REST, and provide a form for users to submit new comments.
 The page also includes pagination functionality to navigate through the comments.

 The code performs the following tasks: